 Overall, these second-best silent dog clippers are comfortable to hold and are made of easy-to-clean stainless steel.
 They are good for owners with dogs that only require minimum coat maintenance, maybe an occasional matted hair clip and quick cut.

 3ProClip 2-Speed Detachable Blade Clipper

-Moving to electric dog hair clippers with noise reduction, Andis silent dog clipper is likely to be your best bet.
-Obviously these are not completely silent, and they do produce noise and vibration, but at a quieter level than traditional clippers.
+Moving to electric dog hair clippers with noise reduction, Andis silent dog clippers will likely be your best bet.
+Obviously, these are not completely silent, and they do produce noise and vibration, but at a quieter level than traditional clippers.

 42-Speed Low Noise Dog Clippers

 - Find it on Amazon ($124.32)

 - Find it on Chewy ($134.95)